kranthikumar786/Evaluate-Maths-Expression-WebAPI/README.md

 - **File Input/Output**: Read expressions from a file and print results.
 - **Rate Limiting**: Implemented a rate limiter to control the number of API requests.

-## Usage

-1. Clone the repository.
-2. Provide a file with mathematical expressions as input.
-3. Run the program to evaluate expressions concurrently using the specified rate limit.

 ## Rate Limiting

 The program includes a rate limiter to control the number of requests made to the API.
 It uses a token-based approach, ensuring a maximum of 500 requests per second.